CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/01_IntroToQGIS.md

 ![Attribute](https://github.com/CenterForSpatialResearch/ConflictUrbanismPuertoRicoNow_Tutorials/blob/master/Images/mappingdata02_15.png)

-In the bottom left hand corner of your QGIS window you will see that five populated places were selected.
+In the bottom left hand corner of your QGIS window you will see that four populated places were selected.
 Open the populated places attribute table and identify which cities these are by choosing `Show Selected Features` from the dropdown menu at the bottom left of the window.

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/20_SelectedFeatures.png)